TheSubtleArtist/MyHackMe/buffer-overflow.md

 Summary:

 rbp + 8 = 0x7FFFFFFFE2D8
 rbp = 0x7fffffffe2d0
 rbp minus 160 = 0x7fffffffe230

 Meaning:

 The NOP sled begins at 0x7fffffffe230
-The shell code is written after the NOP sled but terminates before 0x7FFFFFFFE2D8 (rbp +8) The malicious return address begins at 0x7FFFFFFFE2D8 (rbp +8) and must point to a memory address after 0x7fffffffe230 (rbp minus 160) but before the shell code.
+The shell code is written after the NOP sled but terminates before 0x7FFFFFFFE2D8 (rbp +8)
+The malicious return address begins at 0x7FFFFFFFE2D8 (rbp +8) and must point to a memory address after 0x7fffffffe230 (rbp minus 160) but before the shell code

 ### Obtain a setuid shellcode